-- the accompanying financial report of the Consolidated Entity is in accordance with the Corporations Act а 2001, including: - giving a true and fair view of the Consolidated Entity's financial position as at 31 December 2022 (i) and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001. (ii) - the financial report also complies with International Financial Reporting Standards as disclosed in Note b 1.
+- the accompanying financial report of the Consolidated Entity is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 31 December 2022 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001. - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.